pycontribs/ruyaml/README.md

 some time to solve the issue.

-There will be at least one more potentially breaking change in the 0.18 series: `YAML(typ='unsafe')` now has a pending deprecation warning and is going to be deprecated, probably before the end of 2023.
+There will be at least one more potentially breaking change in the 0.18 series: `YAML(typ='unsafe')` now has a pending deprecation warning and is going to be deprecated, probably before summer 2023.
 If you only use it to dump, please use the new `YAML(typ='full')`, the result of that can be *safely* loaded with a default instance `YAML()`, as that will get you inspectable, tagged, scalars, instead of executed Python functions/classes.
 (You should probably add constructors for what you actually need, but I do consider adding a `ruamel.yaml.unsafe` package that will re-add the `typ='unsafe'` option.
 *Please adjust/pin your dependencies accordingly if necessary.*